byelipk/ubuntu_rails_postgres_setup/README.md

 Another reason is that more often than not, your application will be run in production on a unix machine, and it is good practice to develop in the environment your application will be run in.

+###For the beginner

 If you are starting out learning rails and or ruby, you will find that many of the quality screencasts and online tutorials available are written on a unix system (either Linux or Mac).
-Following along can be somewhat tricky because are seeing all these different symbols and commands and directory structures that are not applicable to your situation.
-Even the code snippets you find on Github, Heroku, and other rails books use unix symbology.
+Following along can be somewhat tricky because you are seeing all these different symbols and commands and directory structures that are not applicable to your situation.
+Even the code snippets you find on Github, Heroku, and in rails books use unix symbology.

-Your brain has to filter these distractions out, abstract the useful information, and apply it to your situation in the Windows environment.
-The cost of that tiny extra amount of energy it takes for your brain to process all these additonal tasks takes it toll over time.
+Your Windows-geard brain has to filter these distractions out, abstract the useful information, and apply it to your current situation in the Windows environment.
+The cost of that tiny extra amount of energy it takes your brain to process all these additonal tasks takes it toll over time.

 Computer programming and web development are complicated enough subjects on their own.
 So, it is wise to do what you can to minimize the distractions you have control over.
 You will experience a much improved workflow, and will have much more fun, by following along these tutorials in the unix environment they were written in.

 What to expect?
 ---------------

 * Code snippets you can copy and paste into your unix terminal